MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 * [az role assignment create](/cli/azure/role/assignment#create)
 * [az role assignment delete](/cli/azure/role/assignment#delete)

 The default role for a service principal is **Contributor**.
 It may not be the best choice for an app's interactions with Azure services, given its broad permissions.
-The **Reader** role is more restrictive and is a good choice for read-only access.
+The **Reader** role is more restrictive, providing read-only access.
 For more information on Role-Based Access Control (RBAC) and roles, see [RBAC: Built-in roles](/azure/active-directory/role-based-access-built-in-roles).

 In this example, add the **Reader** role to our prior example, and delete the **Contributor** one: